An updated layman's guide.

-Providing key information on XLP1 for affected families.
+Providing key information on XLP1 and XIAP for affected families.
 UK version.

-Explaining the likelihood of XLP affected individuals passing on XLP to future generations for males and females.
+Explaining the likelihood of XLP affected individuals passing on XLP1 or XIAP to future generations for males and females.

 How those with XLP could benefit from gene therapy.

-Replacement immunoglobulins, or IgG replacement, is a preparation of purified natural blood plasma components which when infused will boost the amount of antibodies in the XLP boys blood helping them to fight infection successfully.
+Replacement immunoglobulins, or IgG replacement, is a preparation of purified natural blood plasma components which when infused will boost the amount of antibodies in the XLP1 and XIAP boys blood helping them to fight infection successfully.

 Every cell in the body contains 46 chromosomes, each of which is made up of hundreds of thousands of genes.
 The chromosomes are organised into 23 pairs, one chromosome of each pair coming from each parent…